 Following the military coup in Myanmar on February 1st 2021 I have been sharing stories about how we have and are experiencing unpredictable challenges, suffering and difficulties which have caused so much physical, mental and emotional pain in our lives.
 I have shared these stories from my perspective as a Myanmar citizen, a village woman and a remote survivor to many of you whom I am honoured to call my friends, living in the UK, USA, Australia, Belgium, Korea, Thailand, India and beyond.
-Prospect Burma, my current employer, has given me an opportunity to share the story of how I escaped from the coup when I left Yangon in March 2021 and also to summarise the stories common to thousands of people fleeing across the borders to protect themselves and their families.
-We have even been able to tell our story in person to our Patron HRH Prince Charles who believes that no voice is insignificant.
+My current employer, has given me an opportunity to share the story of how I escaped from the coup when I left Yangon in March 2021 and also to summarise the stories common to thousands of people fleeing across the borders to protect themselves and their families.
+We have even been able to tell our story in person to HRH Prince Charles who believes that no voice is insignificant.

 Living in exile…

 When I was leaving my country, my home, my family and my friends, my first thought was of course where shall I go?
 Which place might be the most appropriate to settle down and stay for a while as we are waiting and expecting the success of the revolution activities in our country?
 It is so hard to choose.
 It is too difficult to have to leave everything for no good reason.
 It’s hard enough when there is a purpose but this coup is just nonsense.